- What’s a replacement passport?

 - have changed any part of your name on account of a change in your gender

-- are updating the photo in a passport we issued to a child in its first year of life, provided the child hasn’t turned five yet.
+- are updating the photo in a passport we issued to a child prior to their first birthday, provided the child hasn’t turned five yet.